 7. Boso-boso Church

-Boso-boso church is one of the most historical places in Antipolo.
+Boso-Boso church is one of the most historical places in Antipolo.
 Also known as The Nuestra Señora de la Annunciata Parish, it is a 16th-century structure built by priests during the Spanish era.
-The church has stood the test of time as it survived wars, fires, earthquakes and even abandonment throughout the centuries of its existence.
-Though it went under reconstruction, Boso-boso church still maintains its original architectural design.
+The church has stood the test of time as it survived wars, fires, earthquakes, and even abandonment throughout the centuries of its existence.
+Though it went under reconstruction, Boso-Boso church still maintains its original architectural design.
 Make sure to visit this Antipolo Rizal tourist spot for a meaningful trip.

 Entrance Fee: Free

 Address: Nuestra Señora de la Annunciata Parish Church, Antipolo, Rizal

 The Philippines is one of the countries that celebrate the holiday season the longest because hey, there’s nothing like the Christmas spirit in the Philippines.
 The holiday season in the country begins with the -ber months, yes as early as September.
 But if you think that’s too much already, wait until you see Casa Santa Museum where Christmas is celebrated all year long boasting its collection of over 3,700 Santa Claus and Christmas-themed items.
 No wonder, it has been recognized internationally!
 This may not give an overlooking Antipolo view but it’s surely an instagrammable place in Antipolo.